AnikAlam/cse15l-lab-reports/LabReport3.md

 ***
 ## Part 1 - Bugs

-The following code block shows the test and the resulting test result as a failure.
+The following code block shows the test and the image after it shows that `testFilter` had failed.
 ```
 @Test
     public void testFilter() {